psf/black/README.md

 * it will read from standard input and write to standard output if `-` is used as the filename;
 * it only outputs messages to users on standard error;
-* exits with code 0 unless an internal error occured (or `--check` was used).
+* exits with code 0 unless an internal error occurred (or `--check` was used).